segmentio/segment-docs/src/connections/storage/catalog/postgres/index.md

 You can set up a Postgres database with Amazon Relational Database Service (RDS).
 RDS simplifies the process of setting up and administering a Postgres database.

-To get started, create a new PostgreSQL database in RDS by following the steps in Amazon's documentation, [Creating a PostgreSQL DB instance and connecting to a database on a PostgreSQL DB instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).
+Create a new PostgreSQL database in RDS by following the steps in Amazon's documentation, [Creating a PostgreSQL DB instance and connecting to a database on a PostgreSQL DB instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).
+For best performance, create your database in the `US West` region.

 > warning "Ensure your database is publicly accessible"
 > When creating your database, ensure that the **Public access** setting is set to **Yes**.
 Making your database publicly accessible allows the Segment app to connect to your database.

-For best performance, create your database in the `US West` region.

 When creating your database, Segment recommends entering a **Database name** value in the **Additional options** section.
 This setting creates the Postgres database at instance startup.
 The database name is restricted to alphanumeric characters, and must be 64 characters or less.